nestauk/ai_genomics/ai_genomics/analysis/README.md

 3. Calculate overall influence of a discipline (AI or Genomics) in a document by weighting each topic weight in a document by its discipline weight and aggregating them over disciplines
 4. Save results

+This will save `influence_scores` locally for follow-on analysis.

-Run `python ai_genomics/analysis/influence/make_influence_analysis.py` to reproduce the analysis presented in the report.
+Run `python ai_genomics/analysis/influence/make_influence_analysis.py` with `get_influence(local=False)` to reproduce the analysis in the report with new influence scores.
 This includes an analysis of influence scores and an analysis of influence via citations.

+### If you want to reproduce the analysis in the report (the default)

+Run `python ai_genomics/analysis/influence/make_influence_analysis.py` with `get_influence(local=True)`.
+This will read the original set of influence scores from s3 and reproduce the analysis with that.

 All charts are saved in `outputs/figures/png`.

+### If you want to

 ## All data sources -- Analysis of emergence